-Heel Stretch Solutions for Patients with Plantar Fasciitis
+Heel Stretching and Strengthening for Patients with Plantar Fasciitis

 Studies have shown that a this stretching technique is the most successful form of stretching for plantar fasciitis.
 It has been shown to be very effective when combined with orthotics and anti-inflammatory therapies and can help to reduce pain significantly.